iotaledger/iota-wiki/iota/docs/zebra-iota-edge-sdk/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-102.md

 As seen above we were able to retrieve a list of all printers and the total number of print events associated to the device.

-### Retrieve all printing operations made with a printer using pagination.
+### Retrieve all printing operations made with a printer using pagination

 This API endpoint allows you use pagination to retrieve RFID/Barcode printer devices transactions.
 By including the url parameter `limit`, the API allows you to retrieve pages of `N` device transactions.
 In this case we set the limit to `1`, thus we get a response of 1 transaction and a `link` in the headers showing the start message root of the next page of transactions.